 Behind the scenes making of the Sunflower Moulds - these were cast directly from sunflowers growing out the back of the studio 🌻

-Hand-crafted to reflect both Japanese and western styles dining, the Sora Collection is focused on simple, traditional Japanese design, and consists of the Kumo Cup (雲- Cloud), Ame Flute (雨 - Rain) and Minamo Saucer (水面 Water’s Surface).
+The Sora Collection consists of the Kumo Cup (雲- Cloud), Ame Flute (雨 - Rain) and Minamo Saucer (水面 - Water’s Surface).

 A feature piece in the Sora collection, the stemless Ame Flute offers a striking glassy blue alternative to traditional glass flute designs and can be used as a champagne glass, a vase or as a sake cup.
-The flutes will be sold in sets of three and five as an ode to Japanese superstitions surrounding the unlucky nature of the number four.
+The flutes come in sets of three and five as an ode to Japanese superstitions surrounding the unlucky nature of the number four.

 A pop up at Comber Street Studios with Tara Burke & Alexandra Standen.
 December 2018.